shymega/jvm-rs/README.md

 There is a IRC channel for this project on Freenode under the channel "#jvm-rs".

-## Status of development

-I am currently busy with college at the moment and due to that, I am very limited on time.

-Hopefully when the workload of assignments comes down, I'll be able to hack on this some more.
 Feel free to come here to discuss ideas, etc.